 10-25 miles of range per hour*

 Many drivers are satisfied with Level I charging, but installing a 240 volt charging unit for your home can help make driving an EV a little more practical if you drive a lot.
 Level II charging stations are installed by licensed electricians, and they cost a few hundred dollars, plus the cost of the electrician's time.
-A retroactive federal tax credit program can help you cover 30% of the total cost of installation of your charging station if you bought it in 2018 or 2019, or if you plan on doing so in 2020.
+A federal tax credit program can help you cover 30% (up to $1,000) of the total cost of installation of your charging station if you install by the end of 2021.
 Learn more here.

 If you're ready to install a Level II charging unit and are looking for a local electrician, we can help!
 We have a network of licensed and insured electricians with experience installing EV charging units.